SteveBarnett/Remixing/_thinking/zen/the-mind-of-clover.md

 ### Chapter Six: The Fifth Grave Precept: Not Giving or Taking Drugs

 - **There are many ways to cloud the mind, and this precept encompasses them all.**
-- **The frequent use of of [strong drugs] sets up a pattern of avoiding the low emotional places in life.**
+- **The frequent use of [strong drugs] sets up a pattern of avoiding the low emotional places in life.**
-- **The best therapy is the practice of acknowledging one's feelings and making friends with them, Then they can be seen as truly transparent.**
+- **The best therapy is the practice of acknowledging one's feelings and making friends with them.
+Then they can be seen as truly transparent.**
 - The purpose is personal practice, but others will inevitably be affected.
 - It is really the Three Poisons that this precept is about, self-centred delusions that could and darken the mind in our world of Zen practice, and in our application of realisation in everyday life.